Skip to main contentSkip to search

 Academic Perspective

-McLaughlin also called for additional funding for the education system, housing, and long-term supports for youth and adults with autism — areas the budget did not address.
+McLaughlin also called for additional funding for the education system, housing, and long-term supports for youth and adults with autism, areas the budget did not address.

 Government Response (via The Trillium)

-Published by The Trillium, March 27, 2026, by Sneh Duggal.
+This page summarizes the article in End The Wait Ontario's own words, with brief quoted excerpts.
+Originally published in The Trillium, March 27, 2026, by Sneh Duggal.
 Read the full article on thetrillium.ca

 Our Cost-to-Clear Analysis Confirms the Scale